emory/inc-mm-v4/_drafts/2017-04-02-completely-mental-part-three.md

 ## Rose Gold

-Having finally arrived at *acceptance*, I was going to leave Philadelphia freshly shattered, serene, and at peace with the knowledge that I may not ever fall in love again — and that everything was still going to be alright.
+Having finally arrived at *acceptance*, I was going to leave Philadelphia freshly shattered, somewhat serene, and at peace with the knowledge that I may not ever fall in love again — and that everything was still going to be alright.
 I was really grateful that everything went as perfectly as it could have that weekend and I felt safe and secure for the first time in, well, decades.

 **I was right on time.** And more importantly, I was right on time to cross paths with someone that would be the gold that binds my pottery back together again.
 It's *kismet*.
 Destiny.
 She'd start at my heart and work her way outward from there, and she would do it without my guidance, and with precision and ease.
 Those things I never wanted to ever wish for again, the things that I felt like it must be wrong for me to want and even worse to need?
 They are the exact same things that come so easily to her.
 She is generous, and she is radiant, and her hair is unfair.
 Her name is Tracey.
 She gives me everything I ever wanted and then she gives me more.

-I will soon be wildly head-over-heels in love with her.
-And she easily and readily loves me in a way that is [*All I Ever Wanted*](http://ephemeral.be/albums/hearts/content/all-i-ever-wanted-love-sick/), ***and then some***.
+She easily and readily loves me in a way that is [*All I Ever Wanted*](http://ephemeral.be/albums/hearts/content/all-i-ever-wanted-love-sick/).

 # Getting Better